 - ask us to delete any data we have about you; and/or

 - opt out of future communications from us.

 Effective September 1, 2013

 Northern Alabama Workers' Compensation Attorneys

-At the law firm of Rhea, Boyd & Rhea, our lawyers have been providing a full range of legal services to clients in Gadsden and throughout Northeast Alabama since 1954.
+At The Rhea Firm, our lawyers have been providing a full range of legal services to clients in Gadsden and throughout Northeast Alabama since 1954.
 We handle matters from the beginning of the case through all necessary appeals, both jury and non-jury.

 Our attorneys help clients who are seeking Social Security disability (SSD) and supplemental security income (SSI) benefits.
 Our focus is on the Social Security Appeal process.